Updated: Mar 5

 Follow Princess Mudd on Social Media:

-Aloe Vera is the main ingredient in all Princess Mudd Hair & Skin Care products.
+Aloe Vera is a main ingredient in all Princess Mudd Hair & Skin Care products.
 You can find them here: